payabvashlab/SlicerDeid/README.md

 Head Computed Tomography (CT) scans contain identifiable data in Digital Imaging and Com-munications in Medicine (DICOM) metadata as well as facial features, raising privacy concerns.
 This demonstrates the need for effective de-identification tools to protect patient privacy [1].
 =>This is a Slicer extension removing Personally Identifiable Information (PII) from head CT dicom

-One of the contributions of our module is to remove PII from metadata, face [2], and de-text within images.
+One of the contributions of our module is to remove PII from metadata, face, and text within images.

 List of all tags we check and remove:
  <img src="https://github.com/payabvashlab/SlicerDeid/blob/main/images/metaTag.png" />